 These results reflect the fact that the unique combination of skills acquired in philosophy, along with the breadth of subject matter reflected on, provide the philosophy major with an extremely adaptive and resilient mind-set.
 Philosophy provides superior preparation for a variety of vocational and professional endeavors, and perhaps more importantly, for being a professional.

-The University Advising and Career Center in Hood House helps students establish career goals, explore employment opportunities, and brush-up on interviewing and resume-writing skills.
-Resources available through the Career Center include vocational interest testing, a computer career decision making package (FOCUS), a job locator program to help students locate part-time and summer jobs, and a network of alumni and parent career advisors.
-The Career Center also coordinates a senior recruiting program (where employers come on campus and interview students that have submitted resumes) and a Career Fair (where dozens of employers are available to meet with students and answer questions).
-A list of job-related web sites is available from the Career Center.
+The Career and Professional Success (CaPS) office in the College of Liberal Arts (102C McConnell Hall) helps students establish career goals, explore employment opportunities, and brush-up on interviewing and resume-writing skills.
+Resources available include vocational interest testing, a computer career decision making package (FOCUS), a job locator program to help students locate part-time and summer jobs, and a network of alumni and parent career advisors.
+CaPS also coordinates a senior recruiting program (where employers come on campus and interview students that have submitted resumes) and a Career Fair (where dozens of employers are available to meet with students and answer questions).
+A list of job-related web sites is available from CaPS.